marcelm/cutadapt/README.md

   * put write_read into a Fast(a|q)Writer class?
   * allow .txt input/output
   * test on Windows
-  * SRA color space FASTQ files include a quality for the initial nucleotide, this is not handled correctly
   * check whether input is FASTQ although -f fasta is given
   * close on StopIteration
   * search for adapters in the order in which they are given on the command line